UCStat/DimensionR/README.md

 ## Second Stage

 For the second phase, we used the reduced inputs to fit our GPR.
 The same training set is utilized to fit the model and employ the test set to make predictions.
-We measured the predictive performance using root mean square error prediction (RMSEP).
+We measured the predictive performance using root mean square prediction error (RMSPE).

 # Codes Usage

- ## Train_data

- This folder contains the train set to do the dimension reduction

  ## gKDR-Codes